tb9757/Assignment-1---Healthcare-analysis/README.md

 ## Hypothesis and how to validate?

--   Hypothesis 1:
+-   Hypothesis 1: On average, men pay more in insurance charges than women
--   Hypothesis 2:
+-   Hypothesis 2: Being a smoker increases your insurance charges more than being overweight
--   Hypothesis 3:
-    and how you envision validating it (them)
+-   Hypothesis 3: Insurance charges are greater in the East of the US than the West and how you envision validating it (them)

 ## Project Plan